The Steam Summer Sale's hottest game wasn't even on sale

 The game -- which paradrops you onto an island with 99 other players in a battle to the death, and is one of the most addictive things I've ever played -- had already sold 4 million copies in just 3 months, before the sale even began.

-And according to SteamSpy estimates, which you'll want to take with a grain of salt, PUBG added a staggering 665,000 more players between June 22, the first day of the sale, and the sale's end date of July 5.
+And according to SteamSpy estimates, which you'll want to take with a grain of salt, PUBG added an additional 665,000 players between June 22, the first day of the sale, and the sale's end date of July 5.

 Mind you, that 665K number doesn't quite explain why PUBG topped the charts.
-According to SteamSpy, some games actually sold more copies.
+According to SteamSpy, some other games actually sold more copies.

 Middle-Earth: Shadow of Mordor, for instance, gained an estimated 800,000 new owners between June 22 and July 5 -- and Counter-Strike: Global Offensive may have added as many as 871,000 players to that wildly popular online game.
-(Counter-Strike is one of only two games that has more online players than PUBG at any given moment, according to SteamCharts.)
+(Counter-Strike is one of only two Steam games that has more online players than PUBG at any given moment, according to SteamCharts.)

 But since both of those games went on sale for much less money -- just $4.00 for Shadow of Mordor, and $10 for Counter-Strike -- and Steam ranks its top sellers by revenue, not sales, PUBG stayed on top.

-Compared to some of the other Steam top sellers during the sale (we pulled these from SteamSpy, too), it looks like PUBG may have cleaned up an awful lot:
+Compared with some of the other Steam top sellers during the sale (we pulled these from SteamSpy, too), it looks like PUBG may have cleaned up an awful lot:

 - The Witcher 3 (roughly 320,000 new owners)